Bargman L400 Door Lock Replacement Kit

 - Using a 5/16” drill bit, drill holes through the door at opposite corners to mark the new opening.
 As an option you can also drill 4 holes to mark all the corners

-IMPORTANT: make sure you drill the holes as straight as possible, 90 deg to the door surface.
+NEW!!!
+Use the drill jig included to drill the holes as straight as possible, in the corners and 90 deg to the door surface.

 - Using a T-square along the edge of the door draw a line along the bottom of the lower holes to align the outer adapter plate